dependabot/dependabot-core/pub/README.md

       "name":        "<package-name>",       // name of current dependency "version":     "<version>",            // current version
       "kind":        "direct" || "dev" || "transitive",
-      "constraint":  "<version-constraint>", // omitted for transitive deps
+      "constraint":  "<version-constraint>" || null, // null for transitive deps

-      // Latest version of the current dependency, ignoring pre-releases, unless
+      // Latest desirable version of the current dependency,
+      //
+      // Various heuristics defining "desirable" may apply.
+      // For Dart we ignore pre-releases, unless the current version of the
-      // current version is a pre-release.
+      // dependency is already a pre-release.
       "latest": "<version>",

       // If it is possible to upgrade the current version without making any
       // changes in the project manifest, then this lists the set of upgrades
       // necessary to get the latest possible version of the current dependency
-      // without changes to project manifest.
+      // without changes to the project manifest.
       //
       // The set of changes here should aim to avoid unnecessary changes.
       // That is in order of preference (heuristics allowed):